Kurdistan Workers' Party insurgency: Kidnappings

-In its early stages, some PKK members and groups systematically recruited children, men and women by kidnapping them.
-This forced families whose children were already a member of the organization to cooperate and thus turning them into accomplices, which increased the number of women joining the group, according to the publication, published by the Jamestown Foundation.
-The systematic kidnapping of men, women and even children was at its peak between the late 1980s and early 1990s, when the PKK decided to force every family to send someone to serve their armed wings after the third Congress.
-Many members who had been kidnapped were described as heroes in Serxwebun, the PKK's monthly magazine, after they were killed in the clashes.
 Some victims like Esengul Akgul, a child soldier who had been allegedly kidnapped when she was only ten years old in 1990, were described as model 'revolutionary fighters' when they died.

 In early September 1992, PKK militants kidnapped five tourists, including three Americans, two Austrians and a British, near the town of Karliova, Bingöl Province, and detained them briefly.

 A report published by Federation of American Scientists stated that the PKK's policy of forced recruitment by kidnapping has dramatically increased since the 1994.
 The organization has used the policy to offset its heavy losses since the early days of the conflict.

 In 2014, a group of Kurdish families staged a sit-in in front of the town hall in the southeastern Turkish province of Diyarbakır to protest the forced recruitment of their children by PKK.
 After two weeks of protesting, the families started hunger strike to demand the return of their kidnapped children.

 On 28 May 2012, a group of militants kidnapped 10 workers working on a road construction project in Iğdır.
 A month later, another group of militants blocked the road between Diyarbakır and Bingöl, and kidnapped a British tourist.
 All of them were released later.